Apple Unveils macOS Big Sur at WWDC 2020: Here's All That's New

-Apple at its WWDC 2020 keynote address, which was an online affair thanks to the ongoing COVID-19 crisis, unveiled the next version of macOS – v10.16 ‘Big Sur'.
-Named after a mountainous region in coastal California, macOS 10.16 is said to be a significant redesign of the desktop operating system – its biggest since the introduction of OS X. It also features several improvements to in-house apps, including Safari.
+Apple at its WWDC 2020 keynote address, which was an online affair thanks to the ongoing COVID-19 crisis, unveiled the next version of macOS ‘Big Sur'.
+Named after a mountainous region in coastal California, macOS Big Sur is said to be a significant redesign of the desktop operating system – its biggest since the introduction of OS X - probably the reason for the version jump from v10.16 to v11.0.
+It also features several improvements to in-house apps, including Safari.
 Amongst other changes, macOS Big Sur heralds the transition to Apple silicon-based Mac machines, the first of which will arrive later this year.

+As mentioned, Apple has bumped the version number up from macOS 10.15 Catalina up to macOS 11.0 Big Sur, as seen in a slide during the WWDC 2020 keynote.
+The first developer betas however are listing the version to be 10.16 - what was earlier anticipated.

 “macOS Big Sur is a major update that advances the legendary combination of the power of UNIX with the ease of use of the Mac, and delivers our biggest update to design in more than a decade,” said Craig Federighi, Apple's senior vice president of Software Engineering.
 “With its modern and clean look, huge improvements to key apps including Safari, Messages, and Maps, and new privacy features, we think everyone is going to love the breakthrough experience that macOS Big Sur offers.”